 Doctors usually treat heart failure with a combination of medications.
 Depending on your symptoms, you might take one or more medications, including:

-Angiotensin-converting enzyme (ACE) inhibitors.
-These drugs help people with systolic heart failure live longer and feel better.
-ACE inhibitors are a type of vasodilator, a drug that widens blood vessels to lower blood pressure, improve blood flow and decrease the workload on the heart.
-Examples include enalapril (Vasotec), lisinopril (Zestril) and captopril (Capoten).
+- Angiotensin-converting enzyme (ACE) inhibitors.
+These drugs relax blood vessels to lower blood pressure, improve blood flow and decrease the strain on the heart.
+Examples include enalapril (Vasotec, Epaned), lisinopril (Zestril, Qbrelis, Prinivil) and captopril.

-Angiotensin II receptor blockers.
-These drugs, which include losartan (Cozaar) and valsartan (Diovan), have many of the same benefits as ACE inhibitors.
-They may be an alternative for people who can't tolerate ACE inhibitors.
+- Angiotensin II receptor blockers.
+These drugs, which include losartan (Cozaar), valsartan (Diovan) and candesartan (Atacand), have many of the same benefits as ACE inhibitors.
+They may be an option for people who can't tolerate ACE inhibitors.

 Diuretics.
 Often called water pills, diuretics make you urinate more frequently and keep fluid from collecting in your body.
 Diuretics, such as furosemide (Lasix), also decrease fluid in your lungs so you can breathe more easily.

 Because diuretics make your body lose potassium and magnesium, your doctor may also prescribe supplements of these minerals.
 If you're taking a diuretic, your doctor will likely monitor levels of potassium and magnesium in your blood through regular blood tests.

 Aldosterone antagonists.
 These drugs include spironolactone (Aldactone, Carospir) and eplerenone (Inspra).
 These are potassium-sparing diuretics that have additional properties that may help people with severe systolic heart failure live longer.